Applications for Spring semester are due on or before October 15.

 Please review the application process document carefully prior to submitting this application.
 It is the student’s responsibility to ensure that all documentation is complete and submitted as directed.
 Thirty students will be accepted each semester.
 Applicants will be notified of status for admission during the month following application deadline.
 Incomplete Practical Nursing program applications will not be considered for admission.

 To be considered for admission, applicants must complete the Practical Nursing program online application attach the following:

-- State accredited high school transcript, home school transcript, or GED transcript.
+- Completion of and proof of state accredited high school diploma, home school diploma, or GED.

 - Applicants are solely responsible for completing and/or submitting the following items: